 - A Surveyor can mark the corners of your property with permanent monuments so you will always be aware of your legal property lines.

-2. Contact a Surveyor Before Building or Adding an Addition to Your House or Making Permanent Improvements:
+2. Contact a Surveyor Before Building or Adding an Addition or Making Permanent Improvements:

 - Many towns require a certified plot plan delineating the proposed structure in relation to the property lines.

 - You want to make sure you are building on your property.
 Mistakenly building on a neighbor’s property can cause legal problems and extra construction costs.